Where does bonsai come from?

 Theory 2

-The first trees in pots were brought to China with Ayurvedic medicine.
+This is how the first trees in pots were brought to China with Ayurvedic medicine.
 Over a long period of time, bonsais developed from this.

 206-221 after Christ